An explanation of Mondrian's oeuvre by Michael Sciam

 Diagram B

-An analogous situation can be seen between two vertical symmetries at point 2, where the correspondence is now fully attained.
+An analogous situation can be seen between two vertical symmetries at point 2, where a correspondence is now fully attained.
 Two vertical symmetries with a red center establish a horizontal symmetrical relationship between them.

 Through the act of contemplating a horizontal relationship between two vertical symmetries (2), we actually generate a field of greater extension, i.e. a plane, which covers the space between the two vertical lines.
-In that very point, we see the birth of a small blue plane and then of other planes which are being shown in diagram C:

 Broadway Boogie Woogie, 1942-43, Piet Mondrian